 The incidence of GEP-NETs is between 2-3 per 100 000 persons per year, with slightly higher rates in women, and rates have been increasing in recent years.
 The majority of GEP-NETs are located in the small intestine, the remainder either in the rectum or the stomach.

 *Neoplasia arising from neuroendocrine cells have historically been called carcinoid tumours when occurring in the gastrointestinal tract, however they can also occur in the pancreas and lung

+For pancreatic NETs, further specific markers are also checked (see here).
 Genetic testing should be considered if the clinical history is suggestive.

 Poorly-differentiated GEP-NETs have a poor prognosis; if the disease is localised, then treatment is often surgical resection followed by chemotherapy, whilst in metastatic disease, palliative chemotherapy alone is typically advised.

+When major surgery or embolisation is planned for patients with carcinoid syndrome, prophylactic administration of somatostatin analogues should be considered to prevent a potential carcinoid crisis, both intra-operatively or post-operatively.
 Carcinoid crisis is caused by an overwhelming release of hormones from the NET, resulting in a resistant severe hypotension.

-Somatostatin analogues may be used for the prophylaxis of carcinoid crisis, depending on the presence of carcinoid syndrome, how well it is controlled, and the type and degree of surgery planned.
+Somatostatin analogues (such as ocreotide) may be used for the prophylaxis of carcinoid crisis, depending on the presence of carcinoid syndrome, how well it is controlled, and the type and degree of surgery planned.
 In the highest risk patients, octreotide can be started 24 hours prior to the operation and continued for 48 hours post-operatively.